richardcrowley/parkrun-capstone/README.md

 For more information on Age Grades see - [Parkrun Age Grades](https://support.parkrun.com/hc/en-us/articles/200565263-What-is-age-grading-)

-Data cleaning was, as always, a fairly long and iterative process so I will just highlight a few of the challenges that is presented.
+Data cleaning was, as always, a fairly long and iterative process so I will just highlight a few of the challenges that it presented.

 * Unknown Runners